 We will support Save the Med in a number of ways, and one of the first projects is the Change Makers project.
 Each year, several selected teams gain the opportunity of a lifetime to join the Save The Med expeditions team for a real work experience at sea, studying marine regeneration, plastic pollution and learning techniques in marine biology.
-For the first time this year, a group of university students has been tasked with presenting ideas for reducing plastic use and waste, and we are excited for the results!
+For the first time this year, a with presenting ideas for reducing plastic use and waste, and we are excited for the results!